 Project ReCon tracks and retrieves first deadly and destructive ghost gear 4 kms off the coast from Weipa

-The first ghost gear has been tracked by Tangaroa Blue’s Project ReCon team and retrieved by Indigenous rangers 4 kms off the coast of Weipa.
+The first ghost gear has been tracked by Tangaroa Blue’s Project ReCon team and retrieved by the Nanum Wungthim Land & Sea Management Rangers, 4 kms off the coast of Weipa.

 Since its launch in December last year, more than 83 vessels and 21 tuna companies from all over the world have become part of Project ReCon.